caspercommunityio/blockchain-authenticator-app/README.md

 ## Live Version

-You must have the Casper Signer installed to use this app. <br>If you don't know how to use the Signer, please [follow these instructions](https://docs.cspr.community/docs/user-guides/SignerGuide.html)
+You must have the Casper Wallet installed to use this app. <br>If you don't know how to use the Signer, please [follow these instructions](https://docs.cspr.community/docs/user-guides/SignerGuide.html)

 You can access the mainnet app at https://authenticator.caspercommunity.io